Glossary of Curling Terms

 CURL: A turn of the rock’s handle upon release makes the rock curl, or curve, as it travels down the ice.
 The rock curls in the direction of the turn.

-The release of the curling stone by the shooter.
+DELIVERY: The release of the curling stone by the shooter.

 DRAW: A rock that stops in front of or in the house.